 The emergence of computer-aided design (CAD) in the 1960s completely revolutionized several industries.
-In this article, we’ll specifically focus on CAD in construction, including its history, use cases, and recent developments.
+This article will specifically focus on CAD in construction, including its history, use cases, and recent developments.

 What is computer-aided design (CAD)?

 The term CAD refers to the process of using software in design.
-It’s really that broad of a concept, which also means it has a whole host of use cases and real-world examples.
+It’s that broad concept, which also means it has many use cases and real-world examples.

 Product designers use CAD to translate drawings into digital representations that computers and devices such as 3D printers can interpret in the manufacturing stage.

-When it comes to construction, CAD allows professionals to create models of building components or even entire structures.
+Regarding construction, CAD allows professionals to create models of building components or entire structures.
 These can be an effective means of communicating an architectural design to clients or other stakeholders.

 It should be noted, however, that some professionals use the term “building information modeling (BIM)” to describe CAD as it relates to construction.
-This is because CAD is an umbrella term that refers to any design process involving software.
-BIM, meanwhile, is technically a type of CAD but can be thought of as a database containing not just design information but scheduling and other components as well.
+This is because CAD is an umbrella term for any design process involving software.
+Meanwhile, BIM is technically a type of CAD but can be thought of as a database containing not just design information but scheduling and other components.

 A brief history of CAD in construction